2018 BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 Junior Points Race Information

 The Junior Championship at Firebird will follow the same layout as our companion Gold Cup program.
 Regular events will offer 16 pts. to enter, 10 per round win.
 The only difference is in the bonus races, which will be set-up to reward participation in the following manner: 3 events – 25 pts., 6 events – 25 pts., and 9 events – 25 pts.
 In addition, Juniors (the top eight in points) will earn a spot on the Firebird Team to compete at the Summit E.T.
-Finals on Sept.
-1-3, 2017, at Woodburn Dragstrip.
+Finals on Aug.
+30-31, Sept.
+1-2, 2018, at Firebird.
 All Junior point’s races are outlined in the track schedule.

 - CONDUCT AND SPORTSMANSHIP